skylerbullard/House-Prices-Portfolio/README.md

 _RMSE_ is the square root of _MSE_. _RMSE_ is measured in same units as target variable; penalizes larger errors more.

+To discover the data, we will review for:
+-missing values
+-nulls
+-duplicates
+-target variable significance
+-target relationship to features

 # Data